3DTopia/DynamicCity/README.md

 <img src="https://dynamic-city.github.io/assets/images/teaser_small.webp" alt="Teaser" width="100%">

-LiDAR scene generation has been developing rapidly recently.
+Urban scene generation has been developing rapidly recently.
 However, existing methods primarily focus on generating static and single-frame scenes, overlooking the inherently dynamic nature of real-world driving environments.
-In this work, we introduce **DynamicCity**, a novel 4D occupancy generation framework capable of generating large-scale, high-quality dynamic LiDAR scenes with semantics.
+In this work, we introduce **DynamicCity**, a novel 4D occupancy generation framework capable of generating large-scale, high-quality dynamic 4D scenes with semantics.
 DynamicCity mainly consists of two key models: 1.
 A VAE model for learning HexPlane as the compact 4D representation.
-Instead of using naive averaging operations, DynamicCity employs a novel **Projection Module** to effectively compress 4D LiDAR features into six 2D feature maps for HexPlane construction, which significantly enhances HexPlane fitting quality (up to **12.56** mIoU gain).
-Furthermore, we utilize an **Expansion & Squeeze Strategy** to reconstruct 3D feature volumes in parallel, which improves both network training efficiency and reconstruction accuracy than naively querying each 3D point (up to **7.05 ** mIoU gain, **2.06x** training speedup, and **70.84%** memory reduction).
+Instead of using naive averaging operations, DynamicCity employs a novel **Projection Module** to effectively compress 4D features into six 2D feature maps for HexPlane construction, which significantly enhances HexPlane fitting quality (up to **12.56** mIoU gain).
+Furthermore, we utilize an **Expansion & Squeeze Strategy** to reconstruct 3D feature volumes in parallel, which improves both network training efficiency and reconstruction accuracy than naively querying each 3D point (up to **7.05** mIoU gain, **2.06x** training speedup, and **70.84%** memory reduction).
 2. A DiT-based diffusion model for HexPlane generation.
 To make HexPlane feasible for DiT generation, a **Padded Rollout Operation** is proposed to reorganize all six feature planes of the HexPlane as a squared 2D feature map.
 In particular, various conditions could be introduced in the diffusion or sampling process, supporting **versatile 4D generation applications**, such as trajectory- and command-driven generation, inpainting, and layout-conditioned generation.
-Extensive experiments on the CarlaSC and Waymo datasets demonstrate that DynamicCity significantly outperforms existing state-of-the-art 4D LiDAR generation methods across multiple metrics.
-The code will be released to facilitate future research.
+Extensive experiments on the CarlaSC and Waymo datasets demonstrate that DynamicCity significantly outperforms existing state-of-the-art 4D occupancy generation methods across multiple metrics.
+The code and models have been released to facilitate future research.

 # Overview

 <img src="https://dynamic-city.github.io/assets/images/pipeline.png" alt="Overview" width="100%">

-Our **DynamicCity** framework consists of two key procedures: **(a)** Encoding HexPlane with an VAE architecture, and * *(b)** 4D Scene Generation with HexPlane DiT.
+Our **DynamicCity** framework consists of two key procedures: **(a)** Encoding HexPlane with an VAE architecture, and **(b)** 4D Scene Generation with HexPlane DiT.

 ## Updates